aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 ### Database prerequisites

-When running on Amazon Managed Service for Apache Flink and with databases on AWS, you need to set up the database manually, ensuring you set up all the following:
+When running on Amazon Managed Service for Apache Flink with databases on AWS, you need to set up the database manually, ensuring you set up all the following:

 > You can find the SQL script that sets up the dockerized database by checking out the init script for